billtrust/ssm-starter/README.md

 The name prefix of your application.
 If you have an environment variable AWS_ENV present, it will additionally prefix this with that.
 Multiple `--ssm-name` arguments can be provided in which case SSM starter will read all parameters from each SSM path provided.

 `--command`
 The command to execute after loading the SSM variables into the environment.
-Needs to be enclosed in quotes if there are spaces.
-This is simply passed to os.system(command).
+The command does not need to be enclosed in quotes but *this should be the last argument as all arguments after this are assumed to be part of the command to execute*.

 `--abort-if-duplicates`
 This optional argument will instruct SSM Starter to abort (non-zero exit code) if any duplicate parameter names are found.
 This would only occur if multiple `--ssm-name` arguments are provided.
 The default behavior is to skip any encountered duplicates, which also logs a warning message.